-Min’s practice explores utopias and esoteric practices to reimagine a renewal of connection between nature, community and spirituality in coexistence.
+Min's practice explores utopias and esoteric practices to reimagine a coexistence renewal of connection between nature, community, and spirituality.
 By looking back to past and present spiritual movements, Min’s installations investigate illusory hopes, desire, failure and seeks to remodel speculative worlds as possible futures within the contemporary dystopic.

 Wong’s works examine the almost-complete corporatisation of many veins of spirituality and their takeover by the churning world of late capitalism, where they are subsumed into a landscape awash with self-help books, mindfulness centres and wellness retreats.
 The work is not a repudiation of the need for alternative models of living, but a critique of the ways in which the ideals of spiritual practice are inevitably yoked to the political and social realities of our times.
 Distorted, diluted and re-engineered for profit.